Rayleigh sky model: Degree of polarization

 As a simple example one can map the degree of polarization on the horizon.
 As seen in the figure to the right it is high in the North (0° and 360°) and the South (180°).
 It then resembles a cosine function and decreases toward the East and West reaching zero at these cardinal directions.

 The degree of polarization is easily understood when mapped onto an altitude-azimuth grid as shown below.
 As the sun sets due West, the maximum degree of polarization can be seen in the North-Zenith-South plane.
 Along the horizon, at an altitude of 0° it is highest in the North and South, and lowest in the East and West.
 Then as altitude increases approaching the zenith (or the plane of maximum polarization) the polarization remains high in the North and South and increases until it is again maximum at 90° in the East and West, where it is then at the zenith and within the plane of polarization.

-The degree of sky polarization as mapped onto the celestial sphere.
+The degree of sky polarization as mapped onto the celestial sphere at sunset or sunrise.

 The degree of polarization.
 Red is high (approximately 80%) and black is low (0%).

 Click on the adjacent image to view an animation that represents the degree of polarization as shown on the celestial sphere.
 Black represents areas where the degree of polarization is zero, whereas red represents areas where the degree of polarization is much larger.
 It is approximately 80%, which is a realistic maximum for the clear Rayleigh sky during day time.
 The video thus begins when the sun is slightly above the horizon and at an azimuth of 120°.
 The sky is highly polarized in the effective North-Zenith-South plane.
 This is slightly offset because the sun's azimuth is not due East.
 The sun moves across the sky with clear circular polarization patterns surrounding it.
 When the Sun is located at the zenith the polarization is independent of azimuth and decreases with rising altitude (as it approaches the sun).
 The pattern then continues as the sun approaches the horizon once again for sunset.
 The video ends with the sun below the horizon.